 Notes: A violin plot illustrates the distribution of individual countries’ medium and high-tech industry shares in manufacturing value added within each country group and year.
 The coloured areas depict the distribution of countries’ rates smoothed by kernel density estimates.
 Kernel density estimation is a non-parametric way to estimate the probability density function of a random variable.
 It can be useful for visualizing the “shape” of data, as it estimates the probability of seeing an observation in each point.
 The wider the shape, the higher the possibility to find an observation in that location.
 The dots within the violin shapes represent the regional weighted average of countries’ medium and high-tech industry shares in manufacturing value added.
 Their location shows that typically larger economies have higher medium and high-tech industry shares.

 Considerable spread in the medium and high-tech industry share of manufacturing value added is also found within the group of developed economies.
-Some developed countries reach less than one third of the rates recorded by by countries such as Switzerland-Liechtenstein and Germany that belong to the top medium and high-tech developed countries.
+Some developed countries reach less than one third of the rates recorded by countries such as Switzerland and Germany that belong to the top medium and high-tech developed countries.

 Convergence in medium and high-tech manufactured exports